Jane Austen(1775-1817), Novelist

 Sitter associated with 5 portraits

-Few English novelists have commanded such popular affection and critical respect as the author of works including Pride and Prejudice (1813) and Emma (1816).
-Austen was a writer of refinement and charm, whose honesty and sense of irony helped shape some of the supreme masterpieces of nineteenth-century fiction.
-The daughter of a clergyman, she never married, and lived quietly with her family in Hampshire and later Bath.
-Her six main novels made ordinary domestic life a compelling subject for fiction, drawing on her own observations of genteel social relations, courtship, and the position of women during the Regency.
-Austen compared her writing to painting literary miniatures on ivory.
+Few English novelists have commanded such popular affection and critical respect as the author of some of the supreme masterpieces of nineteenth-century fiction, including Pride and Prejudice (1813) and Emma (1816).
+The daughter of a clergyman, she lived quietly with her family in Hampshire and later Bath.
+With her strong sense of irony and her acute observations of genteel social relations, and the position of women during the Regency, Austen’s six main novels made ordinary domestic life a compelling subject for fiction.
+Indeed, Austen compared her writing to painting literary miniatures on ivory.

 More on Jane Austen: Jane Austen Bicentenary range in our Shops | Jane Austen and her World book in our Shops

 Test your memory by playing our matching pairs game.
 Three levels of difficulty make it fun for the whole family.

 Rearrange tiles to uncover sitters from the Gallery's Collection by playing our puzzle game.

 Answer a few lifestyle questions about the Elizabethan period and discover your inner Elizabethan!